jmeter-maven-plugin/jmeter-maven-plugin/README.md

 The Maven JMeter Plugin allows you to automate JMeter tests in Maven.

-*PLEASE NOTE: The Group ID and Artifact ID have changed!*
+*PLEASE NOTE: The Group ID and Artifact ID have changed since version 1.4!*
 -----

-This is to bring the project in line with maven naming practice for non-maven plugins and to enableReports us to upload to the Sonatype OSS repos.
-This means the next release of this project will be promoted to the maven central repo.
+This is to bring the project in line with maven naming practice for non-maven plugins and to enable us to upload to the Sonatype OSS repository.
+This project is now in the maven central repository.

 Community
 -----